davidbowland/jokes-api/README.md

 # Lambdas for Jokes API

-Lambdas for jokes API, which is the back-end for joke-ui.
+Lambdas for jokes API, which is the back-end for jokes-ui.

 ## Setup